 - providing directions on how to physically locate different court rooms

 - providing accompaniment and emotional support during meetings with law enforcement, prosecutors, and at all court proceedings

 - educating survivors on their rights as crime victims, which includes the following information: protection orders, and the Georgia Crime Victim Compensation Program, which reimburses survivors for some of the financial losses due to the assault.

 S.A.F.E.’s Sexual Assault Program provides a 24-hour crisis hotline for victims of sexual assault and rape.
 This hotline is accessible by calling 706-379-3000.
 The crisis hotline is staffed by advocates who have been trained to work with victims of sexual assault and rape.
-If you, or someone you know, is in need of services please encourage them to contact us at 706-379-3000.
+If you, or someone you know, is in need of services please encourage them to contact us.

 Calling the Crisis Hotline is safe and confidential.
 We will not force you into making any decisions you do not want to make.
 We will listen to you and help provide you with the tools and resources you need to make safe decisions.

 S.A.F.E. provides prevention education to the local schools in all grades.
 The education focuses on teaching students about self-awareness, smart choices, body safety, healthy boundaries, healthy relationships, and resources.
 The curriculum are evidence-based and age-appropriate.
 Our goal is to minimize violence in our community by helping our youth.